Your customers are frustrated. But your product isn’t the problem.

 I do all of that, and you only have to ever deal with one person.

-Professional Voiceover: I use a Rode NT1 Condenser Microphone in an acoustically treated room, recorded into Ableton Live for the best results.
+• Professional Voiceover: I use a Rode NT1 Condenser Microphone in an acoustically treated room, recorded into Ableton Live for the best results.
+Want a different voice?
+I also use the top AI models, in conjunction with my recording skills, to get AI narration that doesn’t “sound AI.”

-Video Product and Motion Graphics: I use Camtasia, which is great for screen recordings, graphics, and video editing.
+• Video Production and Motion Graphics: I use Camtasia, which is great for screen recordings, graphics, and video editing.
 It’s really built for these types of videos.
+I also use Final Cut Pro and Apple Motion for more advanced outputs.
+For images and video footage, I use either stock footage or AI generated content.
+Either way, none of those costs are transferred to you.

 All of this just means a lower cost without sacrificing quality.
 Plus I work mainly with small tech companies, so I understand that “doing more with less” is an operational reality.